-There were no transfers of assets between Level 1 and Level 2 for recurring assets.
+There were no transfers of assets into or out of Level III.

 Foreclosed assets consist primarily of commercial real estate and are not revalued on a recurring basis.
 At the time of foreclosure, foreclosed real estate assets are adjusted to fair value less estimated costs to sell upon transfer of the loans, establishing a new cost basis.
 Occasionally, additional valuation adjustments are made based on updated appraisals and other factors and are recorded as recognized.
-At that time, they are reported in the Company's fair value disclosures in the non-recurring table above. fair value information about financial instruments whether or not recognized on the balance sheet, for which it is practicable to estimate fair value.
+At that time, they are reported in the Company's fair value disclosures in the non-recurring table above.

+ASC Topic 825 Financial Instruments ("ASC 825") requires disclosure of fair value information about financial instruments whether or not recognized on the balance sheet, for which it is practicable to estimate fair value.
 Fair value estimates are made as of a specific point in time based on the characteristics of the financial instruments and the relevant market information.
 Where available, quoted market prices are used.
 In other cases, fair values are based on estimates using present value or other valuation techniques.
 These techniques involve uncertainties and are significantly affected by the assumptions used and the judgments made regarding risk characteristics of various financial instruments, discount rates, prepayments, estimates of future cash flows, future expected loss experience and other factors.
 Changes in assumptions could significantly affect these estimates.
 Derived fair value estimates cannot be substantiated by comparison to independent markets and, in many cases, may or may not be realized in an immediate sale of the instrument.